-Reread the application you signed and make sure the answers are correct.
+In addition, reread the application you signed and make sure the answers are correct.
 If it is not filled out correctly, notify the insurance company right away.

-- 11. Finally, designate a contact person or secondary payer if you should forget to pay your premium in order to avoid unnecessary cancellation of your policy. - 12.
+- 11. Designate a contact person or secondary payer if you should forget to pay your premium in order to avoid unnecessary cancellation of your policy. - 12.
 You may use the following list of questions when talking to an insurance agent or company.
 They should answer all of them, be sure to compare with other agents and companies. - 13.
-The insurance companies listed on pages 13 through 15 of this booklet have all stated that they offer Long-Term Care insurance to Wyoming residents.
+The insurance companies listed on pages 13 through 15 of this booklet offer approved Long-Term Care Insurance policies, which are available to Wyoming residents.